WICI/fastviz/README.md

     ./run.sh gephi json_file server_ip_address time_contraction

 The parameter time_contraction is important here.
-If is low, e.g. 100, for a dataset that has a time span of 100 years, then the visualization will last 1 year, needless to say way to long.
+If is low (e.g., 100) for a dataset that has a time span of 100 years, then the visualization will last 1 year, needless to say way to long.
 To learn how to set the parameters of the tools please see Appendix B of our publication (available at http://arxiv.org/abs/1308.0309).